 Then came the pandemic, a historic pivot point for government’s digital transformation.
-COVID-19 vaulted government headfirst into the next stage of digitization.
+COVID-19 vaulted government headfirst into the next stage of digitisation.
 From telehealth to telework, virtual courts to virtual education, rarely in modern history have we seen so many large-scale experiments in government rolled out so quickly and at such a massive scale.

 We surveyed 800 government officials globally across eight countries to assess COVID-19’s impact on government’s digital transformation globally (see sidebar, “Study methodology”).
-Nearly three-fourths of respondents indicated that COVID-19 has accelerated their government’s digital transformation, yet 80% of respondents believe that their organizations’ digital efforts haven’t gone far enough.
+Nearly three-fourths of respondents indicated that COVID-19 has accelerated their government’s digital transformation, yet 80% of respondents believe that their organisations’ digital efforts haven’t gone far enough.

 Governments should take advantage of the current momentum and lessons learned over the past year and a half to push forward on the path to becoming a truly digital enterprise, one better able to thrive in a fast-changing and uncertain world.
 This study offers a road map for how to get from here to there.

 This study is based on a survey of more than 800 government executives across eight countries with varied sectors and levels of governments (see Appendix).
 The survey also included 2,000 executives from the private sector sampled across industries.

 Qualifying responses came from organisations with at least US$100 million in annual revenue and headcount greater than 500.
 Respondents also had to indicate they were “very” or “highly” knowledgeable of their organisations’ digital transformations.

 We analysed these responses to understand the digital maturity of organisations sampled.
 Respondents were asked to rate the degree to which their organisation experienced a positive business impact from each of the seven digital pivots.
 Responses for each pivot were summed together to score their aggregate impact, with higher scores indicating greater maturity.
 Organisations were then partitioned into high, medium, or low maturity according to a normal distribution.